flannelhead/blackstar/README.md

 ## TODO
 As always, there's a plenty of room for improvement.
 For example:

-* GPU acceleration (currently `Accelerate` on `CUDA` seems to be the best option)
+* Animation: mathematically rigorous non-stationary observer
-* Arbitrary textures for accretion disk?
+* Arbitrary textures for accretion disk (or some cool noise generator)
-* Redshifting of the accretion disk?
+* Redshifting of the accretion disk
-* Preview GUI for planning scenes
+* Preview / scene planner GUI ([fltkhs](https://hackage.haskell.org/package/fltkhs))

 Pull requests are welcome!
 If you find some cool scenes, I'd appreciate if you contributed them to this repository.